GabrielFleckl/tplink-pppoe-auto/README.md

   - [ ] `--band_steering <yes|no>`
   - [ ] `--ssid "WiFi name"`
   - [ ] `--ssid_pass "WiFi password"`
+- [x] Check if the pppoe save button was pressed
 - [x] Make all arguments required by default
 - [x] Validate input data before execution
 - [x] Run in background by default